 Though it comes from the same plant/nut as palm oil does, palm kernel oil is almost identical in its soap making properties to coconut oil - giving a nice hard white bar of soap...with lots of luscious lather.
 Palm kernel oil is often available partially hydrogenated, in easy to handle/measure flakes...or just like a standard liquid oil.
 As with coconut, you can use it up to about 30% or 35% in your recipes.
 However, like palm oil, palm kernel oil is surrounded by the same environmental and human concerns.

 Pumpkin Seed Oil

 Pumpkin seed oil is a rich and vitamin-filled oil with abundant antioxidant properties.
 It contains Omega-3 and Omega-6 fatty acids, as well as vitamins A, C, E, and Zinc.
-Its fatty acid balance is most similar to soybean and sunflower oil, and will contribute about the same qualities to soap that they do in terms of hardness, lather, and conditioning.
-Most soap makers I know save the super-premium nourishing oils like pumpkin seed for special skin care products and focus on the more basic oils for soap making.
+Its fatty acid balance is most similar to soybean and sunflower oil and will contribute about the same qualities to soap that they do in terms of hardness, lather, and conditioning.
+Most soap makers we know save the super-premium nourishing oils like pumpkin seed for special skin care products and focus on the more basic oils for soap making.
 That said, in terms of pure marketing appeal, it's a wonderful luxury oil to add (a bit) to a batch of pumpkin soap.

 24 of 32